rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/Authentication/Abusing Password Reset Function/Predictable Reset Token/Short Token.md

 Another bad practice is using short tokens.
 An application might generate a token with a length of 5/6 numerical characters that sometimes could be easily brute-forced.
+For example, an application that generates tokens consisting of five digits with values ranging from 00000 to 99999.
+At a rate of 10 checks per second, an attacker can brute force the entire range in about 3 hours.

+Also, consider that the same application replies with a `Valid token` message if the submitted token is valid; otherwise, an `Invalid token` message is returned.
+If we wanted to perform a brute force attack against the application, we could use `ffuf` or Burp Intruder and use a string match to look for success or failure messages.

+Always try to brute force tokens during your tests, considering that such an attack is loud and can also cause a Denial of Service, so it should be executed with great care and possibly only after conferring with your client.